 You can view all the signals with the command:

-- SIGTERM – This signal requests a process to stop running.
+- SIGTERM – This signal requests that a process stop running.
 This signal can be ignored.
-The process is given time to gracefully shutdown.
+The process is given time to gracefully shut down.
 When a program gracefully shuts down, that means it is given time to save its progress and release resources.
 In other words, it is not forced to stop.

 - SIGKILL – The SIGKILL signal forces the process to stop executing immediately.
 The program cannot ignore this signal.
 Unsaved progress will be lost.